-Lastly, we looked through the pages containing the family genealogy.
-Different heads of families recorded marriages, children, deaths, who had received the Bible after the father had passed away, and migration details back to 1534.
+Lastly, we looked through the pages containing the family genealogy, beginning in 1534.
+Different heads of families recorded marriages, children and deaths.
+The person who received the Bible after the father passed away wrote this important transfer.
+Migration from one location or country to another were noted.
 The personalities of the writers shone through with their artistic Swiss handwriting that included unique flairs and swirls.
 We couldn’t read the German, but on further pages someone had neatly translated the German into English.

 However, their voices behind the written genealogy echo across almost six centuries and across two continents, and speak of perseverance and faith in God.

 It was a strategic weekend, as Trevor and I knew we were the recipients of a great heritage.
 Our forefathers had been part of making Canada the great nation that it is today.
 But more, we had touched their legacy of faith and God’s faithfulness.

 “The faith we often take for granted has been defended at great cost,” wrote Lloyd John Ogilvie.
 “We are fortunate to have freedom of worship in which we can openly follow Christ.
 But we dare not take it for granted.
 It should spur us on to faithfulness and obedience to Christ today.”